Why Your Arguments Keep Repeating (And the Exercises That Actually Fix Them) [Part 2]

 5. Create an action plan with specific steps and follow-up.

-Professional mediators and therapists are trained to recognize patterns couples may miss and can offer tools tailored to your specific dynamics.
-Research shows that couples counseling is effective for approximately 70% of couples who try it.
+Professional mediators and therapists are trained to spot patterns couples miss and can offer tools tailored to your dynamic.
+For many couples, counseling helps break stuck loops and rebuild safer communication.

 For deeper insights into how personality differences affect conflict styles, explore our guide on Enneagram Types in Relationships.